Sub-IoT/Sub-IoT-Stack/stack/doxygen/gettingstarted.md

 Note that you can enable different log sources separately by using cmake settings ( x_LOG_ENABLED).

+## Tools

+Make sure to checkout [pyd7a](https://github.com/MOSAIC-LoPoW/pyd7a) as well.
+This python package provides a collection of python modules, supporting the DASH7 Alliance Protocol in general, and OSS-7 in particular.
+It has an API to programmatically access an oss7 modem, tools to parse incoming packets and a webgui to interact with a modem and the network behind it.

 ## IDE Support

 The OSS-7 buildsystem and code does not require a specific IDE.
 The user can choose which IDE to use, if any.